 - – Making the website responsive and compatible with many devices

 - – Ensuring the website’s accessibility

 - – Controlling Typography, page layout, form design, interactivity, visual assets, etc.

 The main focus of front-end web developers is to collaborate with back-end developers and to create a functional and visually attractive website that will bring in a lot of readers or customers and hence fulfill the purpose of the site.
 Front-End Web Development is often confused with web designing.
 Web designers create an actual design out of a plan or an idea, they have to ensure the best user experience and accessibility of the site.
 Whereas, the front-end web developers implement those designs with codes and adds functionality.

 Web designing was not so prevalent in Bangladesh until recently.
 During the last five years, as more and more online companies are opening up, so came the need to stay ahead in the competition with good design and user experience.

-Therefore, Web Development companies in Bangladesh provide individual services like Web Designing and Experience Design, etc., and Web Developing service package as a whole which includes both front-end and back-end development.
+Therefore, Web Development companies in Bangladesh provide individual services like Web Designing and Experience Design, etc., and Web Developing service packages as a whole which include both front-end and back-end development.

 HTML – The Web’s main language

 HTML stands for Hypertext Markup Language, and it is the standard markup language for web pages.